EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 to a version of the file outside the data directory, copied the old page data to the new page data, and then used the checksum to confirm that the changes were correct.
-This method only works, however, if the original file and the copy have the same checksum—which means that no changes have been made since the copy was made via pg_healer_cauldron().
+This method only works, however, if the original file and the copy have the same checksum—​which means that no changes have been made since the copy was made via pg_healer_cauldron().
 As this is not always possible, there is a third method pg_healer can use, which is to examine things row by row and to try and repair the damage.